iMissile/Self.Writing/Analysts/looking_for_tools.md

 - [Webix](http://webix.com/) provides a great number of JavaScript UI widgets with a pefect look and feel great on various devices.
 All of them can be effortlessly customized in accordance with your preferences thanks to the rich and clear API.
 - [jquery-plugins.net/](http://jquery-plugins.net/)
 - [tablesorter](https://mottie.github.io/tablesorter/docs/example-widget-grouping.html).
 Flexible client-side table sorting
+- [Variance charts](https://variancecharts.com/).
+Build powerful data visualizations for the web.
+Without writing JavaScript.
+Variance empowers engineers, designers, journalists, scientists, and analysts to build elegant bespoke data graphics for the web, using only HTML & CSS.
+Our intuitive, markup-based grammar emphasizes clear, practical graphics and serves as the foundation for a wide range of visualizations.

 # JS frameworks